 };

-After initialising series option we have to set data to these options.
-In the following code, we set the countries and their census rate to the name and the data of the series option.
-Also, we set explicit colours to the columns.
+After initializing the series option, we must set data to these options.
+In the following code, we set the countries and their census rate to the series option’s name and data.
+Also, we set vivid colors for the columns.

 // On click event handler to compare data